Choosing the Correct Beam Delivery Method

 For Your CO2 Laser Cutting Application

-This paper will demonstrate how different beam delivery methods can lead to dramatic differences in cut quality and speed, despite using the same laser source.
+This paper will demonstrate how a different beam delivery method can lead to dramatic differences in cut quality and speed, despite using the same laser source.
 In this white paper, we will look at two common methods of delivering the beam for cutting applications: a scan head with galvo-mirrors compared to a cut head with a gas jet manifold.
 Each method has its own advantages and disadvantages depending on the material type and thickness as well as the cut quality and velocity requirements for the particular application.
 While no solution is perfect, carefully balancing these process needs will lead to the best outcome for the application.

 Two Common Beam Delivery Methods